nicola/cross-data-paths/README.md

 ## Implementation note

-`Link` in the example describe the fact that that branch of the object should be treated differently
+`MerkleLink` in the example describe the fact that that branch of the object should be treated differently

 Example implementations:
 - In CBOR, it can just be a tag